 When my tour was finished, it was almost time to go to dinner and then the festival, but there was one spot I absolutely still had to visit: the Zoological Garden.

 The Zoological Garden

-The Karlsruhe Zoological Garden turns 150 in 2015 and so a visit was mandatory.
-As I had to rush a bit, I didn't enjoy it as much as I probably would have if I'd had more time, which was a bit of a pity.
+I had to rush a bit, on my visit to the Karlsruhe Zoological Garden, so I didn't enjoy it as much as I probably would have if I'd had more time.

 I only saw some of the animals and I missed the botanical garden of the zoo.
 Solely based on a short first impression, I'd say this is definitely not the most impressive zoo I've ever been to, but a fun place to take kids for an afternoon.